apereo/apereo.github.io/_posts/apereo/2018-03-30-apereo-strategy.md

 institution) to a context that reaches IT professionals likely to have experience with higher education and with open source?

+Speakers or consultants directory?
+Maybe members would value more ready leads on expertise about open source in higher education.

+Institutional project matching service?
+Maybe members would value leads on what others have experienced with specific open source technologies or attempting to leverage open source for specific kinds of projects.

+*These may be terrible ideas.* The lens for evaluating them is whether they will retain and increase membership revenue.

 ### 3. Software Community Health

 > Apereo will explore the potential for a light-touch framework for expressing